tomaszfrelek2/237D/README.md

 <img src="scooter.png" width="300" height="300">
 This project focuses on developing a modular hardware platform for a data-collection scooter, distributing the workload across three distinct subsystems: the radar, the camera, and the steering mechanism.
 All sensors and physical inputs are designed to route directly to a central Rubik Pi processor to ensure stable and reliable data logging.

+## Oragnization
+`cad design` contains the raw stl files used to 3d print all components

+`camera` contains code for setting up, connecting, and running the GOPRO MAX2 camera.
+More info can be found in the camera folder's readme.

+`radar` contains code and configs for setting up, connecting, and running the TI radar.
+More info can be found in the radar folder's readme.

+`servo` contains controller and code for setting up, connecting, and running the ST3025 servo motor.
+More info can be found in the servo motor's readme.

 ## Mechanical Design
 The CAD designs for the mounts for the radar, Pi and the steering system can be found in the `/cad_design` folder.